lfreneda/TheChannelCakeFactory/README.md

 # TheChannelCakeFactory

-Its a little/tiny/simple factory which creates proxy client from a service contract :cake:
+TheChannelCakeFactory is a simple factory which creates a proxy client from a service contract :cake: